membraneframework-labs/membrane_videoroom/README.md

 | Microsoft Azure Standard_D32plds_v5 | 64.0 GiB | 32 vCPUs | 1200 GiB |---------| $1.552 hourly |
 | Google Cloud VM c2d-highcpu-32 | 64.0 GiB | 32 vCPUs | ---------- | 32 Gbps| $1.321 hourly |

-With such a hardware:
+With such hardware:
 * when it comes to hosting a conference where we have e.g. two presenters that are sending audio and video and multiple passive participants, who are only watching the stream, we can handle at least ~10 rooms, 17 participants each (2 speakers, 15 passive participants).
 * in the case of a casual room where everyone can send their media, with low-quality video, one big room for 21 participants (each of them was sending audio and video) was using about 21% of the CPU resources of the given machine.

 #### Does Membrane videoroom support broadcasting (only one peer streaming and many peers who are only watching)?
-Membrane videoroom demo is an application meant to mimic the behavior of a videoconferencing room (i.e. Google Meet).
+Membrane videoroom demo is an application meant to mimic the behaviour of a videoconferencing room (e.g. Google Meet or Jitsi Meet).
 It has mechanisms to reduce the amount of resources consumed when only part of the video conference participants are actively participating (streaming the multimedia), and the rest are only watching the stream.
 At the same time, for broadcasting multimedia to thousands of viewers, other mechanisms need to be used, and it can be achieved with the use of the Membrane Framework.
 We invite you to take a look at other [Membrane demos](https://github.com/membraneframework/membrane_demo), especially:
 * [WebRTC to HLS demo](https://github.com/membraneframework/membrane_demo/tree/master/webrtc_to_hls)
 * [RTMP to HLS demo](https://github.com/membraneframework/membrane_demo/tree/master/rtmp_to_hls)